-While the cost of living adjustment (COLA) established by the SSA for 2022 is 5.9%, CCFA is recommending an increase in minimum required salaries of 3%, with the following comments:
+While the cost of living adjustment (COLA) established by the SSA for 2023 is 8.7%, CCFA is recommending an increase in minimum required salaries of 1.5%, with the following rationale and comments:

-• A portion of the COLA is due to rising energy/utility costs; a good portion of these costs are already largely assumed by churches as they provide both utility-covered parsonages to clergy and reimbursement for travel expenses. (see Action point 2 for details.)
+• A portion of the COLA is due to rising energy/utility and housing costs; costs already largely assumed by churches as they provide utility-covered parsonages to clergy as well as reimbursement for travel expenses. (see Action point 2 above for details.)

-• The NIC took steps in 2020 to increase the minimum required salary to more closely match the average salary in the North Central Jurisdiction (approving an increase of 3%).
-In addition, health insurance premiums continue to be fully covered by the local churches at a yearly cost of \$19,200.
-This benefit helps to make the overall compensation package of full-time clergy in the NIC more equitable to other conferences in the NCJ.
+• As well, health insurance premiums continue to be fully covered by the local churches at a current yearly cost of \$19,560 (which may increase slightly in 2024).
+This benefit makes the overall compensation package of full-time clergy in the NIC comparable to other conferences in the NCJ.

-• Together with base compensation, church-paid health insurance premiums, accountable reimbursements, and church-paid pension contributions, the total minimum compensation package for full-time clergy is \$68,200.
-In addition, churches provide housing through utility-covered parsonages or cash housing allowances, which completes the compensation package.
+• Together with base compensation, church-paid health insurance premiums, accountable reimbursements, and church-paid pension contributions, the total minimum compensation package for full-time clergy is \$69,213.
+In addition to this, churches provide housing through utility-covered parsonages or cash housing allowances, which completes the compensation package.
 This total has become increasingly difficult for un-yoked churches to maintain full-time clergy.
 The NIC seeks to maintain as many full-time appointments as possible to fulfill the guarantee of a full-time appointment for our commissioned and ordained elders.
 As a result, we may continue to see an increase in multiple-point charges for full-time clergy to serve.

-- Document Number: 680.01
+Document Number: 680.01

-- 2 Name: Benefit Programs
+3 Name: Benefit Programs

-- 3 Author(s): Lonnie Chafin and Katherine Paisley
+Author(s): Conference Board of Pension and Health Benefits

-- CCFA: No action required
+CCFA: No action required